 Email is an example of a technology that followed this path.
 From its original use – communications between computer-savvy members of government and academia, on through usage in corporations and the technophiles in the public at large – to today, when it is extremely rare to encounter someone who doesn’t use email on a daily basis.

 For the general population, encryption sits on the border today.
 In its earliest incarnations, it was difficult to use and confusing for the novice user.
 Over time, it progressed into more user-friendly applications.
-Currently, some Windows Vista versions have strong encryption built in to the operating system.
-In a couple years, the question won’t be “Do you encrypt your important files?” but rather “How do you encrypt your important files?”
+Currently, some Windows Vista versions have strong encryption built into the operating system.
+In a couple of years, the question won’t be “Do you encrypt your important files?” but rather “How do you encrypt your important files?”

-Often, while a technology is making its final transition into user-friendliness, there is a period where the average user is left in limbo: unable to evaluate the strengths and weaknesses of a product due to unfamiliarity with the technology but also reliant on it.
+Often, while technology is making its final transition into user-friendliness, there is a period where the average user is left in limbo: unable to evaluate the strengths and weaknesses of a product due to unfamiliarity with the technology but also reliant on it.
 This is where we find ourselves today.
 As a computer forensics investigator, I have the opportunity to see how users at varying levels of sophistication actually use their computers.
 Which people use a certain technology?
 What is their level of sophistication?
 Was the decision to use this technology made out of some specific need or because it was dictated to them by another party?

 Keeping in mind all of that, there are two common problems with encryption that we frequently see in either the forensics or data recovery labs: insecure encryption and too-secure encryption.
 I’ll explain the latter term below – it’s not as nonsensical as it may seem.